surfer190/fixes/docs/buddha_dhamma/who-ordered-the-truckload-of-dung-stories-summarised.md

 ## Fear and Pain

-* If you are rules by fear - you are in prison
+* If you are ruled by fear - you are in prison
-* You future will be uncertain - Ajahn Chah
+* Your future will be uncertain - Ajahn Chah
 * Fear is finding fault with the future
 * Fear is dissolved in the uncertainty of the future.
 But if we don’t use our wisdom, fear can dissolve us.
 * All fear begins with the thought What if and continues with something disastrous.